What to expect during a Digital First Service Standard assessment and how your content can help you meet the criteria.

 Your recommendations will also include the standards and principles you are aiming to meet and how you’ll do it.
 This should be shared and agreed with the delivery team before going into alpha.

 Generally you won’t be expected to show any content unless you think it’s necessary for the discovery phase.
-For example, if you are working with policy teams on the design of a service, you might want to test the accessibility of certain language (see readability guidance).
+For example, if you’re working with policy teams on the design of a service, you might want to test the accessibility of certain language (see readability guidance).

-This is where you can design and test solutions, using the insights you gained in discovery.
+This is where you can design and test solutions, using the insights you gained in the discovery phase.
 A content designer should be fully involved in defining the sprint goals for alpha and delivering alongside the wider team.

 - delivering content to support prototypes